mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part2.md

 This has two advantages:
 - Groups all the bases cases together.
 This makes it a lot easier to process logic.
-- Removes indentation from our code.
+- Reduces indentation from our code.

 ```swift { hl_lines=["14-17"]}
 enum P: String {